Historical Apoplexy · State Legislative Adaptations · United Kingdom

 (b) Measurable changes in health outcomes in areas served by the Programme, using the Whitehall Studies methodology as a framework for measuring hierarchical health improvements;

-(d) Fiscal impact, including NHS cost reductions attributable to the programmes.
+(c) Fiscal impact, including NHS cost reductions attributable to the programmes established by this Act.

 REFERENCES AND CITATIONS